lbnswrkagency/guest-code/responsive-refactor-plan.md

 3. Extract any necessary styles from existing media queries and apply them to the base styles
 4. Remove all media queries - the resulting CSS will represent our mobile-first design

+**IMPORTANT:** The base styles (without media queries) should be for the smallest mobile device.
+We are building from small to big, so the initial styling should work properly on the smallest screens without any media queries.
+Only after completing Step 1 and receiving approval, we will add responsive enhancements for larger screens in Step 2.

 **After completing Step 1, please wait for my review before proceeding to Step 2.**

 ## Step 2: Add Responsive Design

 1. Import the `_media-queries.scss` file which contains our media query mixins
-2. Add responsive styles using the media query mixins for larger devices:
+2. Add responsive styles using the media query mixins for larger devices

    ```scss
    @import "../_media-queries.scss";